Yuheng-Feng/attempt/README.md

+# Two projects for Zero-Shot Sketch-Based Image Retrieval
+We put them into one.

+## Paper Address
-# Progressive Domain-Independent Feature Decomposition Network for Zero-Shot Sketch-Based Image Retrieval
+### Progressive Domain-Independent Feature Decomposition Network for Zero-Shot Sketch-Based Image Retrieval
-the paper can be obtained from [arXiv](https://arxiv.org/abs/2003.09869) or [pdf](https://www.ijcai.org/Proceedings/2020/0137.pdf).
+the paper received by IJCAI20 can be obtained from [arXiv](https://arxiv.org/abs/2003.09869) or [pdf](https://www.ijcai.org/Proceedings/2020/0137.pdf).

+### Progressive Cross-Modal Semantic Network for Zero-Shot Sketch-Based Image Retrieval
+the paper received by TIP20 can be obtained from [pdf](https://ieeexplore.ieee.org/document/9194144).

 ## The version used in this project
 python 3.7.5
 torch 1.3.0+cu100